sapegin/morning.photos/content/about.md

     label: Nenad Severović
 ---

 I’ve been making photos since 2004.
 I&nbsp;can describe myself as ~~an award-losing photographer~~ a&nbsp;passionate amateur.
-I&nbsp;work full time as&nbsp;a&nbsp;web developer and&nbsp;go&nbsp;out with a&nbsp;camera when I’m not at&nbsp;work, and not sleeping.
-I occasionally combine photography with my&nbsp;other hobbies&hairsp;—&hairsp;walking dogs and drinking coffee.
+I&nbsp;work as&nbsp;a&nbsp;developer and&nbsp;go&nbsp;out with a&nbsp;camera in&nbsp;my&nbsp;free time.

-I love to shoot nature, cities, and&nbsp;dogs.
-I&nbsp;equally enjoy making quick snaps with my&nbsp;iPhone, and&nbsp;waiting for&nbsp;minute-long exposures with a&nbsp;big&nbsp;camera mounted on&nbsp;a&nbsp;tripod.
-I&nbsp;prefer quiet colors and&nbsp;subtle editing to&nbsp;the&nbsp;oversaturated <abbr>HDR</abbr>-looking style that is&nbsp;popular on&nbsp;photo-sharing sites.
+I love to shoot nature, cities, and&nbsp;sometimes people or&nbsp;animals.
+I&nbsp;equally enjoy making quick snaps with my&nbsp;iPhone, and&nbsp;waiting for&nbsp;minute-long exposures with a&nbsp;big&nbsp;camera on&nbsp;a&nbsp;tripod.
+I&nbsp;love dawn and&nbsp;mornings, and always have my&nbsp;reusable coffee mug or&nbsp;a&nbsp;thermos full of&nbsp;fresh coffee with&nbsp;me.
+I&nbsp;prefer quiet colors and&nbsp;subtle editing.
+However, I&nbsp;don’t try to&nbsp;portrait the world as&nbsp;it&nbsp;is, I’m&nbsp;more interested in&nbsp;representing the&nbsp;world as&nbsp;I&nbsp;see and&nbsp;feel&nbsp;it&nbsp;— full of beauty, magic and&nbsp;unicorns.